BLotApp/BLot/docs/addons.md

 - Document your addon in its own README

 ## Loading and Enabling Addons
-Addons are discovered and loaded by the `AddonManager`.
+Addons are discovered and loaded by the `MAddon`.
 You can enable/disable addons via config or at runtime.

 ---

-For more details, see the code in `addons/` and the `AddonManager` and `RendererRegistry` classes.
+For more details, see the code in `addons/` and the `MAddon` and `RendererRegistry` classes.